-The Slideshow screen appears.
+The PC Free screen appears.

-- 2. Do the following as necessary to locate your files: - If you need to display files inside a subfolder on your device, press the arrow buttons to highlight the folder and press the Enter button. - To move back up a folder level on your device, highlight Back to Top and press Enter. - To view additional images in a folder, highlight Next page or Previous page and press Enter. - 3.
-Do one of the following to start your slide show: - To display an individual image, press the arrow buttons to highlight the image and press Enter.
+- 2. Do the following as necessary to locate your files: - If you need to display files inside a subfolder on your device, press the arrow buttons to highlight the folder and press the Enter button. - To move back up a folder level on your device, highlight Back to Top and press Enter. - To view additional files in a folder, highlight Next page or Previous page and press Enter, or press the Page up or down buttons on the remote control. - 3.
+Do one of the following: - To display an individual image, press the arrow buttons to highlight the image and press Enter.
 (Press the Esc button to return to the file list screen.) - To display a slide show of all the images in a folder, press the arrow buttons to highlight the Slideshow option at the bottom of the screen and press Enter.